starwindz/swos-port/docs/ida2asm.md

 `call PlayHeaderComment` at line 157 of `PlayerDoingHeader` procedure.
 On the C++ side, `SWOS::GameLoop_224()` and `SWOS::PlayHeaderComment()` will be declared in the output header file.

+It is also possible to remove lines.
+To do so specify special hook name `@remove` at a line that needs to be removed.

 There are no limitations in number of hooks per procedure, as long as each line corresponds to exactly one hook.